 Importance of Communication & Complementary Medicine

 Children are often not capable of properly speak for themselves.
 They do, however, respond thoroughly when asked the right questions.
-When it comes to pediatric pain management, every case is individual, which is why a one-on-one patient-centric approach is critical.
+In pediatric pain management, every case is individual, so a one-on-one patient-centric approach is critical.
 With that comes the need for good communication.
-Nurses and attendants must be able to comfort and question children in pre-and post-operative care, to correctly assess pain levels and administer the right form of care.
+Nurses and attendants must comfort and question children in pre-and post-operative care, correctly assess pain levels and administer the right form of care.

 Sadly, the primary barrier to proper care continues to be the American healthcare system.
 Many parents can’t afford the right post-operative care for their children, with their only option to buy the prescribed painkillers and hope for the best.
 In some cases, due to the changes in the way doctors are handling opioid prescriptions, children may be left with little more than a non-steroidal anti-inflammatory to soothe their post-operative pain.

 While NSAIDs are enough for most procedures, recovery from major surgery usually requires a stronger, more effective approach.
 Speaking of effective approaches, ideal pain management is not a one-lane street.
 Pain management must be multimodal, tackling the patient’s pain from multiple angles through different available therapies.
 Pharmacological solutions are one thing, but there is a growing body of evidence to support milder postoperative pain, including the use of: